 La Roche-sur-Foron sites in the heart of the Haute Savoie region, near Chamonix's many resorts, some 20 kilometers from the Geneva border.
 Pictures and information about some of the unique offerings of the area are HERE.
 The town boasts of its heritage as a medieval city with a vibrant city centre.
 The Foron is the river that runs through the town and la Roche is the rock next to the river upon which the town grew.
 Pictures HERE

 Annecy: http://en.wikipedia.org/wiki/Annecy -- Mont Blanc Annecy, the "Venice of Savoie," has its origins back to 3000 B.C.
 The lake of Annecy, framed by mountains, appeared 18,000 years ago and covers 10.5 square miles, with an average depth of 135 ft.
 Today, it is one of the cleanest lakes in the world and home to a wide range of wildlife and fish.
 The Mont-Blanc is the rooftop of Europe (15,775 ft-high as measured in 2001), located about 30 miles from Annecy.
 Stage 18 of the 2009 Tour de France began and ended here, the individual time trial.
-Often it is this day that the race is decided; but not so this year. http://www.letour.fr/us/homepage_horscourseTDF.html
+Often it can be this stage that the race is decided; but probably not so this year 2013. http://www.letour.fr/le-tour/2013/us/stage-20.html

 Annecy is located halfway between Genève and Chambéry, so it strongly was influenced by these two political centers for 1000 years.
 Starting as the capital of the county of Geneva, after the end of the counts of Geneva, it became integrated into the House of Savoy's possessions in 1401.
 In 1444, it was set up by the Princes of Savoy as the capital of a region covering the possessions of the Genevois, Faucigny and Beaufortain.
 With the advance of Calvinism in 1535, it became a center for the Counter-Reformation and the Bishop's See of Geneva was transferred here.
 During the French Revolution, the Savoy region was conquered by France and Annecy became attached to the département of Mont Blanc, of which capital was Chambéry.
 After the Bourbon Restoration in 1815, it was returned to the Kingdom of Sardinia (heir of the Duchy of Savoy).
 When Savoy was sold to France in 1860, it became the capital of the new département of Haute-Savoie.
 The Cathedral of Saint-Pierre, built in the 16th century, was the cathedral of François de Sales and is home to a number of artworks and baroque pieces from the 19th century.